akhoury/nodebb-plugin-import/README.md

 nodebb-plugin-import
 =========
-Import your structured set of forum data to nodebb.
+Import your structured set of forum data to nodebb | A one time use plugin

 a refactor of: [nodebb-plugin-ubbmigrator](https://github.com/akhoury/nodebb-plugin-ubbmigrator) into this general __nodebb-plugin-import_ and [nodebb-plugin-import-ubb](https://github.com/akhoury/nodebb-plugin-import-ubb)

-__works, but still under-development.__
+__works, but still young__
 <br />

 ### General Note